chris-goodchild/harp/README.md

 ## Output formats

-By default the script will output results to the console only.
-Support for other output formats will come in a later version.
+- Command line console
+- JSON

+Note: by default, any file output will be created in whichever folder you execute HARP in the format `/.harp/harp.json`

 ## Roadmap

 - Write some tests for value conversions
-- Create alternative output formats (HTML, JSON, XML, TXT, etc)
+- Create alternative output formats (HTML, XML, TXT, etc)
 - Maybe publish to NPM if it's useful enough :)